 Climate change and policy responses to climate change pose significant risks to financial and fiscal stability, poverty and inequality and the long-run growth prospects of the world economy.

 As the only multilateral, rules-based institution charged with promoting the stability of the international financial and monetary system in order to enable longer-run growth, the International Monetary Fund (IMF) has a central role to play in the transition to a low-carbon and resilient global economy.

 To that end, the Task Force on Climate, Development and the International Monetary Fund is a consortium of experts from around the world utilizing rigorous, empirical research to advance a development-centered approach to climate change at the IMF.
-It is imperative that the global community support climate resilience and transitions to a low-carbon economy in a just manner, and the IMF’s role in supporting a globally coordinated response is vital.
+The global community must support climate resilience and transitions to a low-carbon economy in a just manner, and the role of the IMF in supporting a globally coordinated response is vital.
 In its inaugural report, the Task Force proposes three essential elements and five guiding principles to inform such a strategy.Read the Strategy Report

 Latest WorkDon't Miss a Publication